 Friend or Foe?

 Firesprite may not be a very well known developer, who is based here in the UK.
 However, they were the guys behind The Playroom and The Playroom VR.
-Both of which had a lot of innovations and unique ways to play the games with your friends.
+Both of which had a lot of innovations and unique ways to play the game with your friends.
 The Playroom invited the little robots into your house via the PS4 camera and The Playroom VR allowed you to use the headset whilst the other people saw different footage as they played along on the TV.
-As such, The Persistence has also received a rather unique method which allows a second person to locally help, or screw you over, during you playthrough – The Persistence App.
+As such, The Persistence has also received a rather unique method that allows a second person to locally help, or screw you over, during your playthrough – The Persistence App.

 The app is available on both Android and iOS devices and it allows the second person to directly control certain aspects of the players game.
 I’ve briefly tried out the app, but I was playing it with myself as I couldn’t find someone to come and test it for me in time.
 As you begin the game in VR, the app user is given a full 3d map of your floor you are currently on, with only access to the room you are in (at first).
 The app user can click to scan various objects, find out where the trapped switches are, locate enemies, and even place waypoints for the VR player to go towards.
 The more you scan, the more points you get to unlock new abilities.

 You can even turn lights on or off for the player and spawn in health packs and weapons if you’re feeling kind.
 If you’re not feeling kind, then you can open doors, lure enemies to the player, and even spawn in enemies in order to cause mayhem!
-This concept is great and it really reminds me of the gamepad on the Nintendo Wii U. The app has been designed beautifully for The Persistence as you can even see, via a little dot, exactly where the player in VR is looking in real time – which is so amazing the first time you see it in action.
+This concept is great and it really reminds me of the gamepad on the Nintendo Wii U. The app has been designed beautifully for The Persistence as you can even see, via a little dot, exactly where the player in VR is looking in real-time – which is so amazing the first time you see it in action.
 If you have a few people in your household then I would recommend this game purely for this feature alone.
 It makes me miss the Second Screen implementations more and more as well – the beginning of the gen had a bunch of devs take advantage with games like Black Flag and Wolfenstein, yet nobody bothers innovating anymore as they opt for console parity with the other systems instead.

 Graphically, The Persistence isn’t the best looking PSVR game I’ve played this month.
 That’s not to say it’s bad, but I don’t know if the game has received any PS4 Pro support as the environments are a bit blurry at times and objects more than about 10ft away look pretty fuzzy.
 Thankfully, you can still clearly see enemies at any distance and you can make out what they are doing and if they have noticed you or not.
-But, the game isn’t as sharp and clear as games such as 18 Floors, Along Together, The Exorcist VR, or even Skyrim VR since it’s recent patch which increased the resolution on the PS4 Pro.
+But, the game isn’t as sharp and clear as games such as 18 Floors, Along Together, The Exorcist VR, or even Skyrim VR since its recent patch which increased the resolution on the PS4 Pro.
 However, this game is much bigger than a few of those games with short loading times and no loading at all once you enter a floor.
 I’m guessing compromises had to be made to accomplish this – although I would love a full-on PS4 Pro patch to boost the resolution if it isn’t being utilised at the moment!

-Sound wise, The Persistence will have you crapping yourself!
+Sound-wise, The Persistence will have you crapping yourself!
 Pop on a pair of headphones and listen out for the screams and groans of the mutants, the tapping of feet as the crawlers run through the air ducts, and the terrifying sound of doors being opened all around you.
 The game really knows how to build the atmosphere to a point where playing it without the sound isn’t as scary, yet also not recommended as you won’t hear the creatures around you.
 The voice acting which is present works great and all the sound effects of the general devices, such as weapons and tools, all sound spot on.

 So then, after being told beforehand that The Persistence is the scariest PSVR title out to date, what do I think?
 First of all, I wouldn’t give it that title, for me that game is still The Exorcist: Legion VR with its horrific scenes and jumpscares galore!
 However, Firesprite has done a great job of bringing the roguelike genre to VR and making it work as well as it does.
 Progression is steady and constant, you always feel like you’ve accomplished something, the floors progressively get harder as you also increase your stats/gear, and the game is tonnes of fun.
 The only thing I would have wanted is for a higher resolution with supersampling or a bit of extra clarity on the PS4 Pro, just to make it on par with recent PSVR titles in terms of the graphical quality.
 Other than that, we have yet another must-buy PSVR title!